xDevenchi/BlackJack/projectroadmap.md

 Create welcome message, create the deck, and set up player chips

-Prompts, displays for cards, create chains of events for losing, and rules
+Create prompts, displays for cards, create chains of events for losing, and rules

 Create chain of events for winning